-- (a) Coursework only: To pass a subject by this method, a student must attain a minimum Grade 'D' in coursework (tests, assignments, projects, laboratory work, field exercises, presentations and other forms of classroom participation). - (b) Examination and Coursework (the weighting of each component is stated in the Subject Portfolio): To pass a subject by this method a student must attain a minimum Grade 'D' in coursework and a minimum Grade 'D' in the examination. - (c) Continuous Assessment: Both Project and Capstone Project are of this type of assessment where students are assessed through a period of time with stages of work and progress together with the final products of works.
-The 'Guidance Notes for the Capstone projects' detailed the assessment and process.
+- (a) Coursework only: To pass a subject by this method of assessment, a student must attain a minimum Grade 'D' in coursework (tests, assignments, projects, laboratory work, field exercises, presentations and other forms of classroom participation). - (b) Examination and Coursework (the weighting of each component is stated in the Subject Portfolio): To pass a subject by adopting this method of assessment a student must attain a minimum Grade 'D' in coursework and a minimum Grade 'D' in the examination. - (c) Continuous Assessment: Project-based subjects are of this type of assessment where students are assessed through a period of time with stages of work and progress together with the final products of works.